BlackJackMC/AIC2025/README.md

 dataset/
 ├── clip-features: clip vectors only, no nested folder ├── transcript: transcript only, no nested folder
-└── videos: video only, no nested folder
+└── segments: video only, no nested folder
 ```